helfer1991/wallapop-tech-challenge/README.md

 The application meets (I think!
 I hope!) all the requirements you've specified.
 There is one modal for the favourites.
 I've decided to also use a modal to choose the category to filter the items.
+The search feature has a debouncer that acts after 500ms :)
 To choose the category to use as a filter on the search bar I thought 4 buttons would be ok.
 The selected button is the green one.
 Every time you click on a different button its style will change :)

 There's also an Empty State component to display when a given search yields no results.